Nonconforming finite element Stokes complexes in three dimensions: Introduction

-where $V_{h0}^g$ is the conforming $(k+1)$th order Lagrange element space, $\boldsymbol W_{h0}$ is the $\bs H(\grad\curl)$-nonconforming finite element space, $\boldsymbol V_{h0}^s$ is the nonconforming linear element space, and $\mathcal Q_{h0}$ is the piecewise constant space.
-The complex in the top line of \eqref{eq:cdintro} is the de Rham complex with homogeneous boundary conditions, which is exact when the domain $\Omega$ is contractible \cite[the second part of Theorem 1.1]{CostabelMcIntosh2010}.
-We prove that the nonconforming finite element Stokes complex in the second line of \eqref{eq:cdintro} is also exact, that is the range of each map is the kernel of the succeeding map.
 The divergence-free subspace of the nonconforming linear element space $\boldsymbol V_{h0}^s$ is explicitly characterized due to this nonconforming finite element Stokes complex, which essentially extends the result of Falk and Morley \cite{FalkMorley1990} to three dimensions.
 Recently this nonconforming finite element Stokes complex is applied to prove the quasi-orthogonality of the adaptive finite element method for the quad-curl problem in \cite{CaoChenHuang2020}.
+Furthermore, we develop the commutative diagram for Stokes complex \eqref{eq:Stokescomplex3d}